Evolution of expected values in open quantum systems: Final Remarks and conclusions

+For the particular case in which the observable considered is the Hamiltonian of the system, the application of the generalized Ehrenfest theorem gives rise to alternative versions of heat and work.
+However, Eq. (\ref{dX2}) can be interpreted as an infinite family of “first laws” applicable to different observables.
+In each case, the entropy-related term represents the thermal contribution to the change in the expected value of the corresponding observable.
+Under this interpretation, the first law of thermodynamics emerges as a specific instance within this broader framework.

 Particularly interesting is the fact that for time-independent Hamiltonians, if the interaction is such that there is also no time dependence in the effective Hamiltonian $\Omega$, the power can be calculated as the expected value of a time independent Hermitian operator, so it can be considered as a quantum observable.
 Additionally, for two-level systems we have shown that the coherence power is related to the deviation of the Bloch vector motion with respect to its natural tendency to rotate around the privileged direction determined by the external field.

-We emphasize that several very recent works employ these definitions, but derived in the different context of shortcuts to adiabacity instead of as particular case of a generalized Ehrenfest formula \cite{Alipour1}.
-For example, in Ref. \cite{Choquehuanca}, entropy-based definitions of heat and work which are equivalent to Eqs. (\ref{heat2level}) and (\ref{power2level2}) are employed in order to quantify the non-Markovianity of quantum dynamical maps.
+We emphasize that several very recent works employ definitions of heat and work which are equivalent to Eqs. (\ref{heat2level}) and (\ref{power2level2}), but derived in the different context of shortcuts to adiabacity instead of as particular case of a generalized Ehrenfest formula \cite{Alipour1}.
+For example, in Ref. \cite{Choquehuanca}, entropy-based definitions of heat and work are employed to quantify the non-Markovianity of quantum dynamical maps, and a physical interpretation of coherence work (also called \textit{environment-induced work}) in terms of the ergotropy variation was reported in Ref. \cite{Choquehuanca2024}.

-This interpretation allows to analyze well-known processes, such as thermalization, or pure dephasing, from an alternative point of view.
+This interpretation, which is closer to Clausius' original spirit, allows us to analyze well-known processes, such as thermalization, or pure dephasing, from an alternative point of view.